New-Jersey-Forest-Service/FIAPI/README.md

 5. Now you can run the FIATestRun05.py to test out the library.
 In command prompt type **C:\Path\to\Python27\python.exe C:\Path\to\FIAPI\Python2x\TestImpl\FIATestRun05.py**

 ## Licensing
-The license found at the root of this project applies to the entire project EXCEPT where a separate license is included in a subfolder of this repository.
-In these cases, the license found in the subfolder applies to all files contained in that subfolder and subfolders contained within, unless otherwise specified.

 No code was modified in the "Requests" library for Python for use in this project.
 Licensing for "Requests" may be found at: http://docs.python-requests.org/en/master/user/intro/#requests-license